Classic movie quotes that have broken into our daily vocabulary

 'I'm the king of the world.'

-The lucky-yet-unlucky drifter Jack, played by Leonardo DiCaprio in 1997's "Titanic," uttered this famous line on history's most famous ship after the character won a ticket for the boat's doomed maiden voyage.
+The lucky-yet-unlucky drifter Jack, played by Leonardo DiCaprio in 1997's "Titanic," said this famous line on history's most famous ship after the character won a ticket for the boat's doomed maiden voyage.
 The line works for dramatic effect when something goes extraordinarily well—more commonly, it’s a campy way for someone to express oneself should they end up on a deck of a boat’s bow.

 'Houston, we have a problem.'